soma-ssky/mobile-backend-platform/README.md

 ##Deleting Objects##

-To delete an object from the Parse Cloud, send a DELETE request to its object URL.
+To delete an object from the SSKY Cloud, send a DELETE request to its object URL.
 For example:

 	curl -X DELETE \
     -H "_JavaScriptKey: DltKiTzyzqJ7VJUzGrtfrsKbQoDBX0aU3K3xUHx");